spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 In addition, there is also support for a new RPC type called [Cross-server]({{urlRoot}}/features#cross-server-rpcs).

-The SpatialOS Unreal GDK does **not** support the following RPC:
+The SpatialOS GDK for Unreal does **not** support the following RPC:

 * Reliable NetMulticast
     > If you use a reliable NetMulticast RPC, the GDK downgrades it to unreliable.

-The SpatialOS Unreal GDK also supports:
+The SpatialOS GDK for Unreal also supports:

 * Replicated Blueprint events
 * RPC validation